What is subsidence?

-Houses built on clay soil are particularly susceptible when sub-soils dry out and start to crack, causing the ground beneath the house to sink.
-Older houses built with shallow foundations are most vulnerable and trees also draw moisture from the ground, causing it to shift.
+Houses built on clay soil are particularly susceptible to subsidence.
+This is because the soil expands during wet weather but during a dry spell can dry out and start to crack, causing the ground beneath the house to sink.
+Older houses built with shallow foundations are most vulnerable.

 The first obvious signs of subsidence are cracks appearing; usually diagonal, wider at the top and often near windows and doors.
 All buildings expand and contract to a degree and not all cracks indicate subsidence.
 Newly built properties and extensions often crack as they ‘settle’ and fine cracks frequently appear on a recently plastered wall as it dries out.

 If you think that your home is at risk of subsidence, keep an eye on old and new cracks – especially those that suddenly appear, are wider than a 10 pence coin and go through brickwork or stone.
-If you’re concerned, it's advisable to contact a surveyor.
+If you’re concerned about subsidence on your property it's advisable to contact a surveyor for an assessment.

-In the worst cases, your property may have to be underpinned – often a complex, lengthy and disruptive process.
-Not only that but buying or selling a house with a history of subsidence and underpinning becomes more problematic when it comes to getting insurance cover.
+In the worst cases of subsidence, your property may have to be underpinned – often a complex, lengthy and disruptive process.
+Underpinning is a way of increasing the depth of your home's foundations to prevent it from sinking further.
+Be aware that buying or selling a house with a history of subsidence and underpinning becomes more problematic when it comes to getting insurance cover.

 Meanwhile, regular home maintenance is important, particularly if your house is built on clay.
 Leaks from drains and pipes will saturate the ground causing ‘heave’ or wash away the soil so keep gutters and drains clear and fix any leaks.